 In 1971, Soviet geologists, drilling for oil deep in the Karakum desert, were greeted with a surprise.
 They tapped into an underground cavern that was soon to become part of world history.
 Instead of oil, the geologists drill tapped into a massive natural gas pocket, which almost immediately collapsed, taking the drilling rig and surrounding land down with it.
 Because they expected poisonous gasses to soon be released from the open crater, the scientists decided to burn off the gas.
 They expected it to burn itself out within a few weeks, however it’s still alight, delighting the world and becoming legendary.
 It’s now known as the Door to Hell.

-Now known as the the “Door to Hell did not burn out in a few short weeks, as expected.
+The Door to Hell did not burn out in a few short weeks, as expected.
 Over the years, the crater has grown in size to almost 100 feet deep and 225 feet across.
 And although it’s located in the middle of a desert in Derweze, Turkmenistan, the flaming crater has become a tourist attraction.
 More than 10,000 people make the trek across the barren landscape to see the Door to Hell.
 The searing heat combined with boiling mud and a constant barrage of flames shooting skyward are mesmerizing.
 Visitors remark that seeing the Door to Hell at night is quite spectacular.
-Some observations are the lack of smoke coming from the steady fire, as the natural gas burns so clean.
-The Turkmenistan President ordered the pit closed many years ago, but it hasn’t happened yet.
+Some observations are the lack of smoke coming from the fiery pit.
+This occurs because natural gas burns so clean.
+And despite attempts by the Turkmenistan government to close the pit, it’s still available for viewing.

 For now, the Doorway to Hell remains open for business.
 A three hour ride on a dusty and pothole filled road is the price of admission.
 You can camp near the crater to experience the site at night.
 Just keep an eye out for the desert spiders.
 The locals say they frequently jump into the pit to their deaths, lured by the glow of the fire.